 During a transcranial Doppler ultrasound, the patient is either positioned on his or her back on an examination table or seated upright in an examination chair.
 A clear water-based gel is applied on the back of the neck, above and lateral to the cheek bone, in front of the ear or over the eyelid, as these are sites for blood vessels that supply the brain.
 The transducer is gently pressed over one of these areas to measure the direction and speed of the flowing blood.

 The patient will need to remain still during the examination, which may take up to 35 minutes.
 However, if the patient needs to adjust his or her position on the examination table, there is usually no problem in pausing for that time.
-If the examination is being performed on a baby, a nurse or radiologic technologist may assist with keeping the baby still to ensure the best imaging quality.
+If the examination is being performed on an infant, a nurse or radiologic technologist may assist with keeping the infant still to ensure the best imaging quality.

 What will I experience during and after the procedure?